CENTRAL AFRICAN REPUBLIC

 Lack of participation in the WTO Agreement on Government Procurement (GPA)

-Cameroon is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA).
-However, the country has been an observer of the WTO GPA since 2001.
+CAR is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA) nor does it have observer status.

 Coverage Horizontal